-Students are encouraged to apply the theories and concepts learned in this course to their own individual fields of interest, and to draw from their own experiences and offer relevant insights to the class.
+Students are encouraged to apply the theories and concepts learned in this course to their own fields of interest, and to share their relevant experiences and insights with the class.
 Doing so will enliven seminar sessions and enrich the learning environment for all.